autovance/code-interview/README.md

 1. Fork the repo and work on your own fork
 1. Clone and run `npm install`
-1. Find the set you have been assigned in the `lib` directory
+1. Find your assigned set in the `lib` directory
 1. Complete the functions within the set
 1. Write your own correctness tests for each question
-1. Validate your answers by running `npm run test:set-*`
+1. Test your answers by running `npm run test:set-*`
 1. Commit your answers to github, and submit the test by linking the repo in an email to your interviewer!

 ### Required Tools